 Stop telling yourself that divorce is bad, that you are damaged goods, and that nobody will want you with children.
 That’s a load of BS.
 Trust me, life will move on, and you will get through this even stronger on the other side.

 W is for WORK

 Do the work!
 Don’t just jump into another relationship and expect the other person to “complete you.”
 You aren’t Jerry Maguire.
 YOU are the only person that is responsible for YOUR own happiness.
 Don’t insert another person into this equation and then dump expectations on their lap.

 Remember what I said about expectations?
-Yes, they lead to suffering, and that will lead you down a path of another failed relationship.
+Yes, they lead to suffering, which will guide you down a path of another failed relationship.
 Get the help you need and start looking at how you got here.
-Start owning your part.
+Start owning your story.

-Divorce is never one-sided.
-I don’t care what the situation was.
-Divorce doesn’t happen overnight.
-So many clients say they don’t understand how they got here, but when they take a deeper look they can see all the red flags and warning signs they turned their head to.
-Doing the work requires getting raw and vulnerable, and being honest with yourself.
+Doing the work requires getting raw and vulnerable and being honest with yourself.
 It’s time to get to the core of the problem, and you may not see it when it’s so close to your face.

 I know how hard the road to recovery is.
 I, too, had to learn the process of letting go after my divorce.
 It’s not an easy task, but I was willing to own my part and do the work.

 Finding my FLOW is what has led me to live a life I love.
 A life with no regrets, where suffering is no longer a companion of mine, and where freedom is possible.